sandipgadatia/CODSOFT/TASK01-AI-CHATBOT/README.md

 Instructions for Running the ChatBot:

- 1. Download all the necessary files.
+1.Download all the necessary files.

  2.Open the gui.py file.